Tallboy (bomb)

 Tallboy or Bomb, Medium Capacity, 12,000 lb was an earthquake bomb developed by the British aeronautical engineer Barnes Wallis and used by the Royal Air Force (RAF) during the Second World War.
+(Note: "Medium capacity" refers to the ratio of bomb case to explosive filling; in the case of the Tallboy, this was less than 50 per cent explosive by weight, in contrast to "high capacity" bombs like the Blockbuster bombs, in which up to three-quarters of their weight was the explosive.)

 At 5 LT, it could be carried only by a modified model of the Avro Lancaster heavy bomber.
 It proved to be effective against large, fortified structures where conventional bombing had proved ineffective.

 History

 Wallis presented his ideas for a 10-ton bomb in his 1941 paper "A Note on a Method of Attacking the Axis Powers", which showed that a very large bomb exploding deep underground next to a target would transmit the shock into the foundations of the target, particularly since shock waves are transmitted through the ground more strongly than through air.

 Wallis designed the "Victory Bomber" of 50 LT, which would fly at 320 mph at 45000 ft to carry the heavy bomb over 4000 mi, but the Air Ministry opposed a single-bomb aircraft, and the idea was not pursued after 1942.

-The design and production of Tallboy was undertaken without a contract on the initiative of the Ministry, following Wallis' 1942 paper "Spherical Bomb—Surface Torpedo" and the design of the "bouncing bomb" for the Dam Busters of Operation Chastise.
+The design and production of Tallboy was undertaken without a contract on the initiative of the Ministry, following Wallis's 1942 paper "Spherical Bomb—Surface Torpedo" and the design of the "bouncing bomb" for the Dam Busters of Operation Chastise.
 The RAF therefore used bombs which they had not purchased and which therefore remained the property of Vickers, the manufacturer.
 This situation was normalised once the weapon’s capabilities were established.

 Accomplishments of the Tallboy included the 24 June 1944 Operation Crossbow attack on La Coupole which undermined the foundations of the V-2 assembly bunker, and a Tallboy attack on the Saumur tunnel on 8–9 June 1944, when bombs passed straight through the hill and exploded inside the tunnel 60 ft below the surface (stopping Panzer reinforcements reaching Normandy).

 The last of the Kriegsmarine's Bismarck-class battleships, the Tirpitz, was sunk by an air attack using Tallboys in Operation Catechism.

 Design

 Most large Allied, particularly British, Second World War aircraft bombs (blockbuster bombs) had very thin skins to maximize the weight of explosive that a bomber could carry.
-This was an improvement on the early part of the war when the explosive content of British bombs was low.
+This was an improvement on the bombs available in the early part of the war, when the explosive content of British bombs was low.